Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: GILS-RVND: the State-of-the-Art Algorithm

 In \cite{Feo1995}, GRASP is presented as a simple iterative process composed of two phases in each iteration, a constructive phase, and a local search phase.
 This iterative process ends when the stopping criterion is met, and then, the best solution found is returned.
 Responsible for generating feasible initial solutions, the constructive phase of GRASP uses a random component to control its greediness, allowing distinct starts for the local search phase at each iteration.
 In the constructive phase, a partial solution (initially empty) is built by inserting an element at a time until it becomes complete.
 The initial solution is probably not near-optimal, so, for its improvement, it is submitted to the second phase of GRASP, the local search phase.
-This phase systematically explores the search space of the problem, in order to replace the current solution to a better one considering the neighborhood.
-When the current solution cannot be further improved by neighbor solutions, the local search phase terminates.
-The GRASP terminates when its stopping criterion is reached, such as a predefined number of iterations.
+This phase explores the search space of the problem, in order to replace the current solution with a better solution considering the neighborhood.
+When neighbor solutions can not further improve the current solution, the local search phase terminates.
+GRASP terminates when its stopping criterion is reached, such as a predefined number of iterations.